jimniels/blog/src/client/posts/2014-03-03-logo-the-image-of-a-company.md

 ---
-title: A Logo Is an Image, The Image of a Company
 tags: thoughts
 redirect_from: /posts/logo-the-image-of-a-company/
 ---

+# A Logo Is an Image, The Image of a Company

 *The following passage is an excerpt that has been rewritten and repurposed from a magazine advertisement by Westinghouse Electric in 1963 describing symbols.*